mdfst13/spring-challenge/README.md

 ## Usage

 Visit companies.php or employees.php to use.
+You can add companies or employees by clicking links on the companies.php page (since employees may only be added to companies).